harrydehix/simple-units/README.md

   - `DefaultUnitCollection<G extends DefaultUnitGroups>` ❌
     - A collection of all important units.
 The common user will not need more than this.
 - `UnitGroups` ✅
-  - In combination with `UnitPreferences` `UnitGroups` make it easy to convert a huge set of data without loops or sth. like that.
+  - In combination with `GroupSettings` `UnitGroups` make it easy to convert a huge set of data without loops or sth. like that.
 It is recommendend to bound any unit to a group.
 If you want to convert a huge set of data which contains many `Convertables` you are able to select one unit for every unit group.
 Your data gets converted accordingly - with one line of code.
+    ```typescript
+    const players = [
+        {
+            x: Collection.Convertable("3m"),
+            y: Collection.Convertable("12cm"),
+            temperature: Collection.Convertable(37, Collection.Celsius),
+            name: "player001",
+        },
+        {
+            x: Collection.Convertable("1.01dm"),
+            y: Collection.Convertable("12cm"),
+            name: "player003",
+        },
+    ]
+    const settings = Collection.GroupSettings({
+        [Collection.Groups.Temperature]: Collection.Fahrenheit,
+        [Collection.Groups.Length]: Collection.Metre,
+    });

+    const convertedData = Collection.convertByGroup(players, settings);

+    console.log(convertedData);
+    ```
+    output:
+    ```typescript
+    [
+        {
+            x: 3m,
+            y: 0.12m,
+            temperature: 98.60000000000001°F,
+            name: 'player001'
+        },
+        { x: 0.101m, y: 0.12m, name: 'player003' }
+    ]

+    ```
-- `UnitPreferences<C extends UnitCollection<any>>` ✅
+- `GroupSettings<C extends UnitCollection<any>>` ✅
-  - In combination with `UnitGroups` `UnitPreferences` make it easy to convert a huge set of data without loops or sth. like that.It is recommendend to bound any unit to a group.
-If you want to convert a huge set of data which contains many `Convertable`s you are able to select one unit for every unit group (using a `UnitPreferences` instance).
+  - In combination with `UnitGroups` `GroupSettings` make it easy to convert a huge set of data without loops or sth. like that.
+It is recommendend to bound any unit to a group.
+If you want to convert a huge set of data which contains many `Convertable`s you are able to select one unit for every unit group (using a `GroupSettings` instance).
 Your data gets converted accordingly - with one line of code.